 Using Your (Smart) Phone on Transit

-Are other people are so close that they can’t escape your voice?
+Are other people are so close to you that they can’t escape your voice?
 Do not blather loudly and at length.
 People should not have to wear earplugs or headphones to avoid invading your privacy.
-Want people to mind your business?
-Don’t broadcast your business aloud on buses or trains.
+Best to keep your private business to yourself.

 If your phone reception is bad or your phone won’t transmit a quiet voice well, don’t make or answer the call.
 If possible, send a text message instead.
 Better yet, wait until you get off the bus or train before you make or answer that phone call.

 Also, your smart phone (or digital music player) is not a boom box.
 Use headphones or earbuds when listening to your music.
 When doing so, make sure you don’t increase the volume such that it disturbs other people.
 While you may think “cranking it up” is cool, other people won’t.
 Worse, you risk long-term hearing loss when listening to music thru headphones or earbuds at full volume.

 The same rules also apply for when you are using FaceTime, Zoom, or other smart phone technology to video chat with others.
 People should not have to see or hear the story (telenovela) of your private life and that of others.
 Save that video conference for when you are at your job site, or where others can’t hear you or see others.
 Otherwise, you risk violating your company’s policy against spreading confidential, company-only information to others.